GET YOUR FREE HR STRATEGY SESSION

 3. Changing approaches to change management

-There’s also a leadership issue, as 82% of HR leaders say that their managers aren’t capable of managing change.
+There’s also a leadership issue, as 74% of HR leaders say that change management is a challenge for their organizations.
 The result is lost opportunities, lower engagement, and increased staff turnover.

 As a result, many leaders are now focusing on new strategies for change management.
 This includes improved communication and better training.
 It also means recognizing and dealing with change fatigue.